RESEARCH

 A platform for regenerative agriculture is needed to mitigate the adverse effects of population growth, climate change and disaster, and change in style of food.
 This project targets sustainable agriculture of soybean (one of the main future foodstuffs) by constructing a soil environment that effectively uses the functions of microbes, and to identify new soil health indicators for regenerative agriculture in general.
 We plan to construct a soil microbe atlas (database) by (1) collecting comprehensive information on biological, chemical, and physical factors that affect soil health, (2) archiving genome data of useful microbes, and (3) comprehending the interactions between plants and microbes.
 Thereafter, we will simulate ideal soil environment based on the multi-omics big data to construct a future “platform for sustainable farming through environmental control”.

 We have established a consortium of five research groups with the aim of understanding complex interactions between plants, soil, and the environment.
 The eventual goal is radically refining current agricultural practices by controlling these interactions.
+With the aim of implementing the research results in society, the research structure was reorganized into six groups.
 We aim agricultural innovation by promoting the creation of a system for agriculture management by maintaining soil health based on the “platform for sustainable farming through environmental control”.

 The role of our group is to develop crops that can adapt environmental changes.
 For this objective we will cooperate with groups of soil microbe analysis and essential element utilization including phosphate.